- Calendar

 1869

-However, their plan was foiled when the then President Ulysses S. Grant decided to put an end to this and ordered the Government authorities to sell huge parts of their gold.
+However, their plan was foiled when then President Ulysses S. Grant decided to put an end to this and ordered the Government authorities to sell huge parts of their gold.
 This measure plummeted the price of gold.

 1924 saw the first-ever Macy's Thanksgiving Day Parade, attracting spectators to shop.
 Ever since then, the Friday after Thanksgiving has been known as the unofficial first day of the holiday shopping season.

-During the 1960s, the name Black Friday began to be used in a more positive way, describing the fact that Philadelphia stores' profits moved from “the red,” meaning losses, to “the black,” and saw profits.
+During the 1960s, the name Black Friday began to be used in a more positive way, describing the fact that Philadelphia stores' profits moved from “the red,” meaning losses, to “the black,” meaning profits.
 This goes back to the way business accounts used to be recorded, with red and black ink representing loss and profit respectively.

 Black Friday Chaos

-Hordes of shoppers converging on one store have sometimes engaged in squabbles, stampedes, and fights.
-There have been 12 deaths and 117 injuries in recent years.
 However, a larger shopping window, online sales, and better security and communication have meant that Black Friday today is a much safer shopping experience than it used to be.

 Across the globe

-Black Friday may have its origins in America, however, it is now celebrated as a shopping holiday across the globe, with Canadian and British shoppers being the quickest to adopt it and add it to their calendars.
-According to Surveys, During Black Friday 2021, men in the UK planned to spend an average of £335, whilst women on average planned to spend £190.
-This is maybe no surprise since the UK has among the best Black Friday sales in the world where products are on average discounted by 63%.
+According to surveys, during Black Friday 2022, men in the UK planned to spend an average of £205, whilst women on average planned to spend £174.
+This is no surprise since the UK has one of the best Black Friday sales in the world where products are on average discounted by 63%!

-Without a doubt, Black Friday is a global success story for both businesses and shoppers.
+Without a doubt, Black Friday is a global success story for both businesses and shoppers

 Black Friday Shopping Tips

-We understand that it can be a little hard to control your shopping urgency with lucrative deals all around you but it is important to shop with a plan on Black Friday so that you get the best deals within your budget.
+We understand that it can be a little hard to control your shopping urgency with lucrative deals all around you, but it is important to shop with a plan on Black Friday so that you get the best deals within your budget!

 Doorbusters are good but compare prices online

 Many retailers offer good deals online which are almost as cheap as doorbusters or in-store offers.
-So, whenever you see something you like, make sure to cross check it online.
-Online deals have their own set of perks- no transportation or parking cost, no wastage of time and energy, no crowds, and so on.
+So, whenever you see something you like, make sure to cross-check it online.
+Online deals have their own set of perks-no transportation or parking cost, no wastage of time and energy, no crowds, and so on.

 Receipts are important

 Do not forget to take receipts for every item you buy.
 Impulse buys are almost a tradition of Black Friday that you cannot avoid.
-Are you aware about price matching?
+Are you aware of price matching?
 It is when retailers reduce the price of a particular product you have bought if its cost goes further down in the future.
-This is a common practice during Black Friday so make sure to store your receipts because they might come handy.
+This is a common practice during Black Friday so make sure to store your receipts because they might come in handy.

 Reach the store early